e2eSolutionArchitect/academy/bootcamp/azure/azure-bootcamp-5-days.md

 ### About this training program

 ***IMPORTANT***
-- Boot camp is a ***CLASSROOM WORKSHOP*** program
+- Bootcamp is a ***CLASSROOM WORKSHOP*** program.
+Those who are out of city candidate the 'Online Classroom' link will be shared.
 - Attendance is required in every sessions
-- Certificate of completion of the Boot camp is given to all participants who attended 100% sessions and completed their project on time.
+- Certificate of completion of the Bootcamp is given to all participants who attended 100% sessions and completed their project work, Assignments, Program Review & Feedback on time with 100% completion.

 ----------------------------
 ### Eligibility for attending this training program